HumanSignal/label-studio/docs/source/guide/groundtruth.md

 > Beta documentation: Label Studio Enterprise v2.0.0 is currently in Beta.
 As a result, this documentation might not reflect the current functionality of the product.

+Define ground truth labels in a Label Studio project.
+Use ground truth labels as benchmarks when [reviewing annotations](quality.html) and to assess the quality of your annotated dataset.
+Review ground truths to make sure that annotators are accurately labeling data at the start of the project, and continually throughout the lifecycle of the training dataset creation.

-Define the annotation quality standards for a project by defining ground truth labels for a project.
+Compare annotations from annotators and model predictions against the ground truth labels for a task to calculate an accuracy score between 0 and 1.

 > Defining ground truth labels is only available in Label Studio Enterprise Edition.
 If you're using Label Studio Community Edition, see [Features of Label Studio](label_studio_compare.html) to learn more.

-Ground Truth items is a quality assurance tool for training data.
-Training data quality is the measure of accuracy and consistency of the training data.
-Completions from each annotator and the model are compared against their respective ground truth completion, and an accuracy score between 0 and 1 is calculated.
-Use Ground Truth to ensure the labeling team is accurately labeling data initially, and throughout the lifecycle of the training data.

-To create new Ground Truth items, go into data manager, and open individual tasks.
-Create a new completion or set an existing one and click on _Ground Truth_ button.
-You can also directly click on the _Star_ icon in the data manager next to a task.
-In case there are multiple completions inside a task, only the first one will be set as a ground truth.

 ## Define ground truth labels for a project

+You can create ground truth labels from a project's Data Manager page:
+1. When viewing the data manager for a project, select the checkboxes next to annotated tasks.
+2. In the selected tasks dropdown menu, select **Assign ground truths**.
+If there are multiple annotations for a task, only the first, or earliest annotation is assigned as a ground truth.

+You can also assign ground truths when you annotate a task.
+1. When labeling a task, create an annotation or select an existing one.
+2. Click **Ground Truth**.

 ## Manage ground truth labels for a project

+You can filter the Data Manager to show only the ground truth labels, to review the distribution of annotations set as ground truths.